 Instead of using Mobile IP, GPRS uses tunneling to hide mobility from the Internet.
-If we look how a single mobile connects to the Internet using GPRS, the packet core network is like a wire that attaches the mobile to the Internet.
+Tunneling on IP layer means that two IP protocol layers are used in each packet in the mobile access network.
+If we look how a single mobile connects to the Internet using GPRS, the packet core network is used to set up "virtual wires" that attaches the mobile to the Internet.
 The "wire" is actually a tunnel over the transport IP network connecting BSS, SGSN and GGSN.
 When a mobile changes cell, the mobile may be assigned a new IP address but this is hidden from the TCP that is used as the transport protocol by the user application.
-S38.3115 Signaling Protocols - Lecture Notes
+The IP address used to identify the TCP session is allocated by a GGSN that can stay fixed during a TCP session even while the mobile moves across many cells.

 IP data flows are much shorter than telephone calls.
-Therefore paging a packet services mobile from a large Location Area would make the solution inefficient (a lot of hassle for the sake of a few Kbytes).
-For this reason packet mobiles are tracked into smaller areas than the Location Area called the Routing Area (RA).
-Also an RA is a contiguous set of cells but a location area may have several routing areas.
+Therefore, paging a packet services mobile from a large Location Area would make the solution inefficient (a lot of hassle for the sake of a few Kbytes).
+For this reason, packet mobiles are tracked into smaller areas than the Location Area called the Routing Area (RA).
+Also an RA is a contiguous set of cells but a location area may contain several routing areas.

 Figure 9.4 shows the network elements used in GPRS and their connections.
 SGSN plays a similar role as the MSC/VLR.
-The tunnel called "PDP context" (PDP stands for Packet Data Protocol) is shown to connect a mobile to the Internet through several access and packet core network elements.
+The tunnel called "PDP context" (PDP stands for Packet Data Protocol) is shown to connect a mobile to the

+Internet through several access and packet core network elements.
 HLR is used to grant or deny access to a particular packet data network behind a GGSN and to keep track of the location of the mobile with the accuracy of an SGSN.